maatouk/constrKriging/README.md

 Bay, X., Grammont, L., and Maatouk, H. (2015).
 A New Method For Interpolating In A Convex Subset Of A Hilbert Space.
 Submitted, preprint https://hal.archives-ouvertes.fr/hal-01136466.

-Bay.
-X, Grammont, L. and Maatouk, H. (2016).
+Bay X., Grammont, L. and Maatouk, H. (2016).
 Generalization of the Kimeldorf-Wahba Correspondence for Constrained Interpolation.
 Accepted with minor revision in Electronic Journal of Statistics, preprint http://arxiv.org/abs/1602.02714.

-A. Cousin, H. Maatouk, and D. Rulli\`ere (2016).
-Kriging of Financial Term-Structures.
-European Journal of Operational Research, preprint https://arxiv.org/abs/1604.02237.
+Cousin, A., Maatouk, H. and Rullière, D. (2016).
+Kriging of Financial Term-Structures. to appear in European Journal of Operational Research, preprint https://arxiv.org/abs/1604.02237.